 The vulnerability of our children transformed human relationships, argues Dacher Keltner, and made compassion essential to our survival.

 This month, we feature videos of a Science of a Meaningful Life presentation by Dacher Keltner, the author of Born to Be Good and Faculty Director of the Greater Good Science Center.
 In this adaptation from his talk, Dr. Keltner discusses the evolutionary roots and biological building blocks of human compassion.

 Charles Darwin was the beloved and engaged dad of a really rambunctious group of children.
 When one of his daughters died at age 10, Darwin started to have these deep insights about the place of suffering and compassion in human experience.

-That led him to write, in The Descent of Man, that “sympathy is our strongest instinct, stronger than self-interest,” and he argued that it would spread through natural selection, for “the most sympathetic members, would flourish best, and rear the greatest number of offspring.”
+That led him to argue, in The Descent of Man, that sympathy is our strongest instinct, sometimes stronger than self-interest, and he argued that it would spread through natural selection, for “the most sympathetic members, would flourish best, and rear the greatest number of offspring.”